Skip to main content

 3

-Set credentials + run
+Set credentials and run

 export STX_EMAIL="you@example.com"